 There's a litter box rule of thumb: n+1.
 In the veterinary profession we have a litter box "rule of thumb," it’s called the “n+1 rule.”
 And basically what it means is that you should have one more litter box than the number of cats you have.Read More

-If you plan to use any of the items listed below, please be aware and take the necessary precautions so that they don't wind up sickening or injuring your pets, or even worse.Read More
+As a general rule, cats are often more sensitive to the potentially-toxic and other dangerous effects of essential oils and other scents than dogs are, but it very much depends on the scent, the delivery method, and the pet.
+If you plan to use any of the items listed below, please be aware of the potential problems of doing so and take the necessary precautions so that they don't wind up sickening or injuring your pets.Read More

 December 11, 2014 – Lost Cat Sawyer